Six Frameworks, One Diagnosis: Why DHCW Cannot Self-Correct

 5. Self-Determination Theory: Destroying Motivation From Within

-Edward Deci and Richard Ryan's self-determination theory (2000) identifies three fundamental psychological needs that must be met for people to be motivated, effective, and well:
+Edward Deci and Richard Ryan's self-determination theory (2000) identifies three fundamental psychological needs:

 - Autonomy: The need to feel ownership over one's work and decisions